mrice88-zz/sem2cal/README.md

 # sem2cal
-A Library and site to find out the release date of a package that uses SemVer
+A Library and site to find out the release date of an oss package on PyPI that uses either SemVer or CalVer